Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Chamois huntress, Shutterstock

 The Pudelpointer is a tireless medium-sized dog that sports a distinctive mustache.
-It’s a dependable dog that is very curious and playful.
+They’re loyal, curious, and playful.

 48. Pugapoo